incub77/solis2mqtt/README.md

 python3 ./solis2mqtt.py
 ```
 The following command line arguments are implemented:
 * `-d` Start as a daemon.
-Otherwise, Solis2MQTT will stay attached to your shell and output logs to stdout/stderr.
+Otherwise, Solis2MQTT will stay attached to your shell and writes log messages to
+stdout/stderr.
 * `-v` Verbose mode.
 Will output debug logging messages.
 * `--help` ...